Man United frustrated in eighth home draw of the season

 Manchester United 0 West Brom 0

-Manchester United stumbled at a crucial time in the race for the top four as well-drilled West Brom became the latest side to hold Jose Mourinho side to an Old Trafford draw.
+Manchester United stumbled at a crucial time in the race for the top four as well-drilled West Brom became the latest side to hold Jose Mourinho's men to an Old Trafford draw.

 No team can match United’s unbeaten Premier League run stretching all the way back to October, nor can any other side rival their unerring knack at dominating games only to draw.